XanaduAI/Xanadu-Quantum-Codebook/nodes/I.1/Lesson.md

 ---

 Quantum computers are an emerging technology with amazing potential to solve problems that are intractable even on today's biggest supercomputers.
-Regular computers, which we will refer to as **classical computers**, represent information as *bits*.
+Conventional computers, which we will refer to as **classical computers**, represent information as *bits*.
 A bit is a binary value.
 It can be either 0 or 1, and this is associated to something physical being in two different states.
 For